Fancy a taste of the European lifestyle in 2023?

 Applicants for Malta’s digital nomad visa currently need to show proof of vaccination against COVID-19, plus health insurance.
 You’ll also need to show a monthly gross income of a minimum of €2,700 or more, from an organization outside Malta.

-UPDATE (October 10, 2022).
-The Portuguese government has just announced a brand-new dedicated Portugal digital nomad visa, which will be available from October 30.
-According to Business Insider, applicants will need to show a minimum monthly income of 2,750 USD.
+The Portuguese government launched its digital nomad visa on October 30, 2022.
+According to Business Insider, applicants need to show a minimum monthly income of 2,820 EUR.

 Portugal already has several residency visas that can act as digital nomad visas – i.e., they’re a good fit for those earning a living online.